trunk-io/docs/check/configuration/custom-linters/readme.md

 ## Applicable filetypes

-To determine which linters to run on which files (i.e. compute the set of lint actions), Trunk requires that every linter define the set of filetypes it applies to in `files` section.
+To determine which linters to run on which files (i.e. compute the set of lint actions), Trunk requires that every linter define the set of filetypes it applies to in the `lint.files` section of the `./trunk/trunk.yaml` file.

 We have a number of pre-defined filetypes (e.g. `c++-header`, `gemspec`, `rust`; see our [plugins repo](https://github.com/trunk-io/plugins/blob/main/linters/plugin.yaml) for an